magniff/wtf_toolchain/README.md

 # Ohhhh, brainfuck again, srsly?
 ## Why?
-This is my attempt to build JIT powered bf interpreter using `RPython` toolchain.
+This is my attempt to build a JIT powered BF interpreter using `RPython` toolchain.
 In order to make it even faster I have build a simple compiler, that generates flat and slightly optimized version of original `*.b` program.

-## Hmm..
-Toolchain consists of two parts - compiler written in python and JIT powered VM, written in RPython.

 ### Preparation
-First build actual VM, pypy toolchain is required.
+First things first, start with building the VM itself, `PyPy` toolchain is required.
 ```bash
 python pypy3-v5.5.0-src/rpython/bin/rpython -Ojit bin/wtf_runner.py
 ```